RESOStandards/reso-certification-utils/lib/schema/README.md

   -m, --metadataPath <string>  Path to the metadata report JSON file -o, --outputPath <string>    Path tho the directory to store the generated schema.
 Defaults to "./" -a, --additionalProperties   Pass this flag to allow additional properties in the schema.
-False by default -dv, --ddVersion <string>    The DD version of the metadata report -p, --payloadPath <string>   Path to the payload file OR directory/zip containing files that need to be validated -r, --resourceName <string>  Resource name to validate against.
+False by default -V, --version <string>       The Data Dictionary version of the metadata report -p, --payloadPath <string>   Path to the payload file OR directory/zip containing files that need to be validated -r, --resourceName <string>  Resource name to validate against.
 Required if --version is passed when validating.
   -h, --help                   display help for command